Oberon High School

-Oberon High School is a secondary school located in Armstrong Creek, Geelong, Victoria, Australia (Melway Ref Map 465 G2).
-Established in 1963, Oberon High School is a single campus years 7-12 school situated in the Geelong suburb of Armstrong Creek.
-It caters for students in Years 7 to 12.
+Oberon High School is a secondary school located in Armstrong Creek, Geelong, Victoria, Australia.
+Established in 1963, in the Geelong suburb of Belmont, Oberon High is a single campus years 7–12 school, now situated in the suburb of Armstrong Creek.
 The current principal is Tim McMahon.

 The student population is drawn from a very wide urban, rural and coastal area.
 It is in close proximity to three other large secondary colleges (two state and one non-government) and shares a common boundary with a state primary school.

-Curriculum

-The school offers a comprehensive program which includes a core curriculum in year 7 - 8 (English, Mathematics, Science, LOTE - German, Indonesian, Technology, Arts, Humanities, Health, and Physical Education).
-At years 9 to 12 a wide range of pathways are available.
-These include the Victorian Certificate of Education (VCE), Vocational Education Training (VET), the Victorian Certificate of Applied Learning (VCAL), and school-based apprenticeships.

 Extra-curricular activities

-Students are encouraged to meet their individual interests and abilities from an extensive list of extra–curricular activities such as;
+Students are encouraged to meet their individual interests and abilities from an extensive list of extra–curricular activities such as: